rust-lang/this-week-in-rust/drafts/2017-12-26-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [cargo-audit](https://crates.io/crates/cargo-audit), a cargo subcommand to look through a crates dependencies for known insecure versions.
-Thanks to [Danilo](https://users.rust-lang.org/u/dbrgn) for the suggestion!
+This week's crate is [crossbeam-channel](https://crates.io/crates/crossbeam-channel), a crate that improves multi-producer multi-consumer channels compared to what the standard library offers.
+Thanks to [leodasvacas](https://users.rust-lang.org/u/leodasvacas) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!